 When traveling to another country, it’s pretty tempting to assimilate to another culture.
 Not just tempting, it’s actually preferable.
 But what about bringing back those cultural practices and taking them out of context?
 And what’s up with all these accusations about cultural appropriation?

-So what even is Cultural Appropriation?
+What even is Cultural Appropriation?

 According to Wikipedia (very trust worthy new source, don’t play like you don’t use it)